ciaokitty/pharma-autobot/README.md

    API_KEY3=your_backup_api_key3
    API_KEY4=your_backup_api_key4
    ```
-   Note: You can use just one API key or multiple keys for rotation to avoid exhausting your requests.
+   I had to use multiple API keys to avoid rate limits.

 ### Running the Application

-Start the Streamlit application:
+Start the Streamlit application locally on your browser by running this:
 ```bash
 streamlit run src/app.py
 ```

-The application will be available at http://localhost:8501 in your web browser.

 ## Usage